elismall/elismall/README.md

 <h1>Hi, I'm Elijah! <a href="https://www.linkedin.com/in/elijah-small-73305725a/" target="_blank">Connect with me on LinkedIn</a></h1>
-<p>I'm an aspiring Cloud Security Engineer with hands-on experience in Azure, scripting, and SOC tools like Microsoft Sentinel.
+<p>I'm an IT Security Professional with hands-on experience in Azure, scripting, and SOC tools like Microsoft Sentinel.
 I'm passionate about defending systems, building infrastructure, and continuously learning through homelab projects and certifications.
 Currently pursuing AZ-104 and expanding my skills in CLI and automation.</p>

 <h2> Skills & Tools:</h2>
 <ul>